 Plants Surrounding the Stepping Stones and Landing Pads

-To keep the look of the stepping stones and landing pads as natural as possible, I placed them in the middle of low growing, resilient ground cover.
+To keep the look of the stepping stones and landing pads as natural as possible, I placed them in the middle of low-growing, resilient ground cover.
 The pathways now wind throughout my back gardens, perfect for exploring and wandering.
-They also create access for me, the chief gardener, to weed, plant, amend soil, mulch etc.
+They also create access for me, the chief gardener, to weed, plant, amend the soil, add mulch etc.

 The stepping stones and landing pads are also located well away from any fragile or thorny plantings.
 For their safety and my stress level.
 Again, some of the grandchildren care more about avoiding prickly things and treating the plants with a healthy respect, others run through the paths full steam ahead.

 One of the things I love the most about tending different gardensis the whimsical touches that make each garden unique.
 Whimsical touches give each garden added appeal, often allowing a glimpse of the owner’s personality.

 Many of the whimsical touches in my own gardens were gifts to me.
 The raccoons are especially dear to me as they came from my dad’s garden.
 My grandkids love the animals most of all.
 Birdhouses, wind chimes, artwork, creatures or critters, pagodas, obelisks, arbours, stepping stones, whatever.
 The stepping stones on the fence were too precious to walk on so are now wall art; the kids all painted their own.

 Get creative, use your imagination, and add your own whimsical touches to create your own kid-friendly gardens.
 Even if you don’t have or want kids wandering through your gardens, these added touches are enjoyable at any age and make your garden unique.
 This big kid loves them too!

 I would love to add a large inukshuk and totem pole, somewhere and sometime.
 And perhaps a small tree fort; I have a spot all picked out in the sprawling branches of an apple tree.